+9.7.5.2.2 Stage 2: BS measurement

+Reference procedure in subclause 9.4.5.2.2 where in step 4 the appropriate measurement parameter is the EVM for the applicable test case and the specific test models.
+In this case, however testing should be carried out in the OTA conformance reference direction, not the beam peak direction of the OTA peak directions set reference direction.

+9.7.5.3 MU value derivation, FR1

+Editor’s note: placeholder for the MU derivation.

-9.7.5 Maximum accepted test system uncertainty
+9.7.6 Maximum accepted test system uncertainty

 Without consideration of any phase uncertainty, the amplitude error analysis shows the conducted MU of 1% can be maintained for the OTA MU (subject to the clarification noted in the limitations clause that the reported EVM may be greater than the real EVM due to the difference between near field and far field EVM values.
 The extent of such a difference is dependent on the architecture of the BS).